Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Methods

 These statistics measure the extent to which embedding similarity changes monotonically with depth, independent of absolute scale or nonlinear distortions.
-Large positive/negative values indicate a monotonic increase/decrease in directional alignment of the embedding vectors, while values near $0$ indicate no systematic trend.
+Compared to simpler measures such as average cosine similarity in the last few layers, these rank-based correlation metrics show clearer trends~(see Appendix~\ref{sec:condensation_average_cossim}).
+Large positive/negative values indicate a monotonic increase/decrease in the directional alignment of the embedding vectors, while values near $0$ indicate no systematic trend.